Table of Contents

 Login

-There are a set of front end nodes that give you access to the Slurm cluster.
+There are a set of front end nodes (currently, fe01 and fe02) that give you access to the Slurm cluster.
 You will connect through these nodes and need to be on these nodes to submit jobs to the cluster.

 ssh cnetid@fe.ai.cs.uchicago.edu